Jugurthine War: Metellus

 After Postumius' defeat, the Senate finally shook itself from its lethargy, appointing as commander in Africa the plebeian Quintus Metellus, who had a reputation for integrity and courage.
 Metellus proved the soundness of his judgement by selecting men as officers for the campaign based on ability rather than of rank.
 Both Gaius Marius (a plebeian from Arpinum) and the noted disciplinarian and military theorist Publius Rutilius Rufus documented Metellus' commitment to merit and expertise in his officer corps.

 When Metellus arrived in Africa in 109 BC, he first had to retrain the army and institute some form of military discipline.
 In the spring he led his reorganised army into Numidia.
-Jugurtha was alarmed and opened negotiations, where Metellus attempted to convince the royal envoys to capture Jugurtha and deliver him to the Romans.
+Jugurtha was alarmed and opened negotiations, where Metellus attempted to persuade the royal envoys to capture Jugurtha and deliver him to the Romans.
 The crafty Jugurtha, guessing Metellus' intentions, broke off the talks and withdrew south beyond the Numidian mountains, taking up position on the plains behind them.

 Metellus followed and crossed the mountains into the desert, advancing to the Muthul River.
 Jugurtha had divided his army into two detachments, one of which (composed of cavalry and the best of his infantry) lay south of the mountain on the right flank of the Romans, who were marching to the river Muthul, which lay parallel to the mountains, 18 miles to the south; the second detachment (formed of war-elephants and the rest of the infantry) lay further south, closer to the river.